Complexity classification of local Hamiltonian problems: Abstract

 \section{Abstract}

-The calculation of ground-state energies of physical systems can be formalised as the {\sc $k$-local Hamiltonian} problem, which is the natural quantum analogue of classical constraint satisfaction problems.
-One way of making the problem more physically meaningful is to restrict the Hamiltonian in question by picking its terms from a fixed set $\mathcal{S}$.
+The calculation of ground-state energies of physical systems can be formalised as the {\sc $k$\nobreakdash-local Hamiltonian} problem, which is a natural quantum analogue of classical constraint satisfaction problems.
+One way of making the problem more physically meaningful is to restrict the Hamiltonian in question by picking its terms from a fixed set $\mathcal{S}$, and scaling them by arbitrary weights.
 Examples of such special cases are the Heisenberg and Ising models from condensed-matter physics.

-In this work we characterise the complexity of this problem for all 2-local qubit Hamiltonians.
+In this work we characterise the complexity of this problem for all 2\nobreakdash-local qubit Hamiltonians.
 Depending on the subset $\mathcal{S}$, the problem falls into one of the following categories: in $\ptime$; $\nptime$-complete; polynomial-time equivalent to the Ising model with transverse magnetic fields; or $\qma$-complete.
-The third of these classes contains $\nptime$ and is contained within $\stoqma$.
-The characterisation holds even if $\mathcal{S}$ does not contain any 1-local terms; for example, we prove for the first time $\qma$-completeness of the Heisenberg and XY interactions in this setting.
-If $\mathcal{S}$ is assumed to contain all 1-local terms, which is the setting considered by previous work, we have a characterisation that goes beyond 2-local interactions: for any constant $k$, all $k$-local qubit Hamiltonians whose terms are picked from a fixed set $\mathcal{S}$ correspond to problems either in $\ptime$; polynomial-time equivalent to the Ising model with transverse magnetic fields; or $\qma$-complete.
+The third of these classes has been shown to be $\stoqma$-complete by Bravyi and Hastings.
+The characterisation holds even if $\mathcal{S}$ does not contain any 1\nobreakdash-local terms; for example, we prove for the first time $\qma$-completeness of the Heisenberg and XY interactions in this setting.
+If $\mathcal{S}$ is assumed to contain all 1\nobreakdash-local terms, which is the setting considered by previous work, we have a characterisation that goes beyond 2\nobreakdash-local interactions: for any constant $k$, all $k$\nobreakdash-local qubit Hamiltonians whose terms are picked from a fixed set $\mathcal{S}$ correspond to problems either in $\ptime$; polynomial-time equivalent to the Ising model with transverse magnetic fields; or $\qma$-complete.

-These results are a quantum analogue of Schaefer's dichotomy theorem for boolean constraint satisfaction problems.
+These results are a quantum analogue of the maximisation variant of Schaefer's dichotomy theorem for boolean constraint satisfaction problems.